 - 3 average sized russet potatoes, peeled and diced into about 1/2 inch cubes (approximately 3 cups diced)

 - 2 cups fresh or frozen corn kernels (about 2 large ears of fresh corn)

 - In a large saucepan over medium heat, fry the bacon until browned (about 4-5 minutes).
 Discard all but approximately 1 tablespoon of bacon drippings.

 - Add the sliced leek, thyme, salt, pepper and garlic powder.
-Cook for 5 minutes.
+Cook for 5 minutes, stirring often.
 Add the vanilla cashewmilk and diced potatoes.
-Increase heat slightly to just below medium-high.
+Increase heat slightly to just below medium-high and bring to a simmer.
 Cover and gently simmer about 15 minutes, or until potatoes are tender.

 - Add the corn kernels and stir to combine.
 Cover and cook for an additional 5 minutes, or until corn has reached desired tenderness.